rspec/rspec-rails/README.markdown

 substitute for writing your own examples, and they are only guaranteed to work out of the box for the default scenario (`ActiveRecord` + `Webrat`).

+#### Custom Generator Workflow

+To plug in a custom generator for one or more example types:
+In config/application.rb:

+    config.app_generators do |g|
+      g.routing_specs =   :my_fancy_routing_specs
+      g.controller_specs =  :my_fancy_controller_specs
+      g.view_specs =  :my_fancy_view_specs
+    end

+These generators should all live in lib/generators/rspec and the classes should be declared as Rspec::Generators::MyFancyRoutingSpecsGenerator, and so on.
+Make copies of the ones from this git repo to use as templates.

 ### Autotest

 The `rspec:install` generator creates an `./autotest/discover.rb` file, which